kocubinski/clojurewm/README.md

 entered will used.
 Entering the hotkey again will recall all windows tagged with that hotkey.

+#### Fullscreen window
+*Alt-Shift-F*
+Fullscreen the current window, hiding and borders and title bar.
+Still in alpha, doesn't work propertly for all applications, and behaves oddly on multiple monitors.

+#### Quit
+*Alt-Shift-Q*
+Quit clojurewm.

 ## TODO
 Lots.
 * Improve this README.